Er. Cyrus Pithawalla

 Cyrus K Pithawalla: We have installed proper BMU Systems and Façade testing is carried out.

-WFM: what are the major challenges you face when it comes to executing façade and fenestration for your projects?
+WFM: What are the major challenges you face when it comes to executing façade and fenestration for your projects?

 Secondly, not a single powder coater in Mumbai can give a proper quality finish.
 The industry is taking it very lightly.
 No one knows about the thickness of powder coating.
 My own contemporaries don’t know.
-We at Hiranandani test powder coating thickness at site.
-We get coating thickness readings like 120/100/150 microns instead of the specified range of 60 to 80 microns Then they ask – “what’s your problem.
+We at Hiranandani test powder coating thickness at the site.
+We get coating thickness readings like 120/100/150 microns instead of the specified range of 60 to 80 microns.
+Then they ask – “What’s your problem?
 We are giving extra”.
 I don’t care if you are spending more and wasting powder.
 What’s the use if it peels off?

 Thirdly, bad hardware spoils the whole window.
 That’s why we go the extra mile in specifying and selecting just the right make.